 The dissertation proposal should demonstrate the scientific merit and feasibility of an epidemiologic research project that, upon completion, will substantially contribute to the field through manuscripts likely to be published in peer-reviewed scientific journals.
 The written proposal provides the student the opportunity to gain a deeper understanding of the field of research through a substantial review of related scientific and methodologic literature.
 Through reviews and feedback of the dissertation committee on written drafts of the proposal, the study design and focus of the research will be optimized before active primary research begins.
-The final dissertation proposal is presented to the public, and is followed by an oral defense that provides an additional opportunity for final critiques and suggestions from the Dissertation Committee.
+The final dissertation proposal is presented to the publicly, and is followed by an oral defense that provides an additional opportunity for criticism and suggestions from faculty members and fellow students with expertise in epidemiology, biostatistics, and relevant biologic or social science subject matter.